 Why Are You Going To Love This Sauteed Eggplant Recipe

-- Easy to make and loaded with flavor
+- Cooking eggplant in a pan is easy to make and loaded with flavor

 - Tender in the middle and coated with a delicious garlic and parsley oil